openfst/OpenFst.jl/README.md

 more efficient and corresponding constructive versions are usually included for convenience.
-3. weights are currently specified by floating point numbers supporting TropicalWeight, LogWeight, and Log64Weight (TODO: generalize)
+3. weights are currently specified by floating point numbers supporting TropicalWeight, LogWeight, and Log64Weight
-4. Most [OpenFst operations](https://www.openfst.org/twiki/bin/view/FST/FstQuickTour#AvailableOperations) are supported but currently mainly with only the default options (TODO: support options)
+4. Most [OpenFst operations](https://www.openfst.org/twiki/bin/view/FST/FstQuickTour#AvailableOperations) are supported but currently mainly with only the default options

 See the example below for FST creation, access, and operation syntax.